YahnisElsts/wp-update-server/README.md

     ...
 ```

+If you put everything at the root, update notifications may show up just fine, but you will run into inexplicable problems when you try to actually install an update because WP expects plugin files to be inside a subdirectory.

 ### Integrating with Plugins

 Now that you have the server ready to go, the next step is to make your plugin periodically query it for updates and display them in the WP Dashboard.
 We'll use the [plugin-update-checker](https://github.com/YahnisElsts/plugin-update-checker) library to achieve that.